-Turn those extra bananas into this delicious banana sheet cake.
+Turn extra ripe bananas into this delicious banana sheet cake.
 The soft and caramelly creamy cheese icing takes it to the next level.
 The large size and easy of preparation makes it perfect for parties, potlucks and more.

 I am not sure if you are thanking me or cursing me, so I choose to think you are loving this crazy banana baked good roller coaster.
 Here’s what happened: